 Services

-Young people need safe spaces where they feel listened to, with people they can trust and rely on.
-People who care.
+Young people need safe spaces where they feel listened to, with people they can rely on.
 In a pressured world, both for the young person and the adults that support them, that can be hard to find.
-I aim to be that person.
-A stable adult who provides a place for them to explore, find their voice and make a positive, powerful change that benefits them through improved wellbeing.
+I aim to be that person, providing a space to explore, find their voice, and make a positive, powerful change that benefits them through improved wellbeing.

 ‘To be an effective teacher, you should enjoy what you teach, but always love who you teach the most…Focus on connections… Develop that rapport…Have a genuine affection.’